 When To Make A Lasagna Garden

 You can make a lasagna garden at any time of year.
-Fall is an optimum time for many gardeners because of the amount of organic materials you can get for free thanks to fallen leaves and general yard waste from cleaning up the rest of the yard and garden.
+Fall is an optimum time for many gardeners because of the number of organic materials you can get for free thanks to fallen leaves and general yard waste from cleaning up the rest of the yard and garden.
 You can let the lasagna garden sit and break down all winter.
 By spring, it will be ready to plant in with a minimum of effort.

 Also, fall rains and winter snow will keep the materials in your lasagna garden moist, which will help them break down faster.